 New Jersey: As the state whose sports betting laws initiated the court case that would eventually overturn PASPA, New Jersey was able to move quickly on sports betting following the Supreme Court decision.
 New Jersey’s mobile betting industry is competitive, well-regulated and highly profitable.

 Pennsylvania: Pennsylvania was ready to act when the Supreme Court issued its opinion in 2018 thanks to legislation approved the year before to legalize online gambling and sports betting.
 Pennsylvania’s first land-based sportsbooks are now open for business and the first betting apps are expected to launch shortly.

 Tennessee: In 2019, Tennessee became the first state to pass a law legalizing online sports betting only.
 This makes TN the only state with mobile sportsbooks but not retail sportsbooks.
 The Tennessee Education Lottery is now tasked with forming regulations and approving online sports betting providers.
 Current estimates put the start of TN sports betting sometime in early 2020.

 Washington DC: Washington DC legalized in-person and online sports betting within city limits in late 2018.
 A mobile betting app available within city limits will be coming online shortly while four of the city’s stadiums will be allowed to operate in-person sportsbooks.
 Additionally, bars and restaurants will be able to apply for sports betting licenses.

 West Virginia: The first sportsbook in West Virginia opened in August 2018 and the first mobile app went live that December.
+The first betting site, BetLucky, closed just a few months later but has been replaced since then by new mobile sportsbooks.
 West Virginia gambling laws permit each of the state’s five casinos to operate up to three individual betting sites.

 In-Person Sportsbooks in the US